-47. All paragraphs of this complaint are incorporated as if fully set forth herein.
+52. All paragraphs of this complaint are incorporated as if fully set forth herein.

-48. Pursuant to the Administrative Procedures Act, courts shall "hold unlawful and set aside agency action, findings, and conclusions" found to be in excess of "statutory jurisdiction, authority, or limitations, or short of statutory right."
+53. Pursuant to the Administrative Procedures Act, courts shall "hold unlawful and set aside agency action, findings, and conclusions found to be . . . in excess of statutory jurisdiction, authority, or limitations, or short of statutory right. . ."
 5 U.S.C. § 706(2)(C).

-49. The GCA and the NFA, which the Rule purports to interpret, define a "rifle" as a weapon that is both designed and intended to be fired from the shoulder.
+54. The GCA and the NFA, which the Rule purports to interpret, define a "rifle" as a weapon that is both designed and intended to be fired from the shoulder.

-50. It is undisputed that the design and intent of a stabilizing brace is not to fire from the shoulder, but rather to stabilize the pistol to the forearm.
+55. It is undisputed that the design and intent of a stabilizing brace is not to fire from the shoulder, but rather to stabilize the pistol to the forearm.

-51. The Rule purports to add many additional factors to the statutory text, including: the existence of any "surface area" on the rear of the firearm, the length and weight of the rifle, accessories that may be installed on the rifle, marketing material by the manufacturer including undefined "indirect" marketing materials, and how the weapon is "likely" to be used in the community.

-52. The underlying statute requires a rifle to be designed, made and intended to be fired from the shoulder.
+56. The Rule purports to add many additional factors to the statutory text which have not been approved by Congress, including: the existence of any "surface area" on the rear of the firearm, the length and weight of the rifle, accessories that may be installed on the rifle, marketing material by the manufacturer including undefined "indirect" marketing materials, and how the weapon is "likely" to be used in the community.
+57. The underlying statute requires a rifle to be designed, made and intended to be fired from the shoulder.
 The Rule, however, purports to regulate firearms that are not designed, made or intended to be fired from the shoulder, but that ATF believes may be fired from the shoulder based upon factors not included in the statutory text.
-The rule conflicts with the statutory text and must be set aside.
+The Rule conflicts with the statutory text and must be set aside.
 The statute plainly and unambiguously does not (and cannot) apply to a stabilizing brace, which is neither designed nor intended to be fired from the shoulder.

-53. Moreover, ATF purports to command firearm owners to "permanently remove or alter the 'stabilizing brace' so that it cannot be reattached."7 Yet ATF has no statutory authority to regulate a stabilizing brace after it is detached from a firearm.
+58. Moreover, ATF purports to command firearm owners to "permanently remove or alter the 'stabilizing brace' so that it cannot be reattached."8 Yet ATF has no statutory authority to regulate a stabilizing brace after it is detached from a firearm.

-54. The Rule amounts to a rewrite of the Congressionally enacted statute to expand its scope and give ATF additional powers.
+59. The Rule amounts to a rewrite of the Congressionally enacted statute to expand its scope and give ATF additional powers.

-55. Nonetheless, should there be any ambiguity here, ATF cannot resolve that ambiguity in a way that increases criminal liability.
+60. Nonetheless, should there be any ambiguity here, ATF cannot resolve that ambiguity in a way that increases criminal liability.
 Instead, any such ambiguity must be remedied by Congress.
 See, e.g., Cargill v.
-Garland, 2023 WL 119435, 1-2 (5th Cir.
+Garland, 57 F.4th 447, 451 (5th Cir.
 2023).

-56. Through the Rule, ATF is purporting to determine whether a particular act (the use of a stabilizing brace) is subject to criminal penalties.
+61. Through the Rule, ATF is purporting to determine whether a particular act (the use of a stabilizing brace) is subject to criminal penalties.